kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  * To secure our database, we created a user's security creditials which without it you can't get access to our database. (**Is it necessary?**)

  ## 6. How To run our web

- 1. If it is your first time running our web, Please,first, run **this file (A AJOUTER)** to import our database.
+1. If it is your first time running our web, You will *need to import our database*, for a better experience.
+To do so:
+	1. Run your mongodb in a terminal : `mongod --dbpath <pathOfWhereYourDbIs>`.
+	2. Go in 'db' folder of our project.
+You'll see a folder named 'testingdb'.
+	3. Copy the path of 'testingdb'.
+	4. Open a new terminal in the 'ProjetFinale' folder.
+	5. Run this command : `mongorestore --db giq --drop <pathYouCopied>`.
+		It should look like this : `mongorestore --db giq --drop <pathWhereYouPutOurProject/projetFinale/db/testingdb`.
+	6. If everything is okay, run also this command: `mongo < dbCommand.txt`.
+	7. then Skip point 2 below and Go directly to point 3.

- 2. If it isn't your first time, please, run your mongodb in a terminal : `mongod --dbpath <pathOfWhereYourDbIs>`.
+2. If it isn't your first time, please, run your mongodb in a terminal : mongod --dbpath <pathOfWhereYourDbIs>.
- 3. Run our file `server.js` in the terminal: `node server.js`  (**Please make sure to be in the 'ProjetFinale' folder**)
+3. Run our file server.js in the terminal: `node server.js` **(Please make sure to be in the 'ProjetFinale' folder)**
- 4. Open a web browser and then type '[https://localhost:8080/](https://localhost:8080)'
+4. Open a web browser and then type 'https://localhost:8080/'
 5. If you get a Privacy error, go to Advance => Proceed to localhost (unsafe) (Don't worry, No hackers will come for our website).

-Welcome to our web application !!
+**Welcome to our web application !!**